apache/trafficcontrol/docs/source/api/cachegroup_fallbacks.rst

 .. deprecated:: ATCv4.0

-	The :ref:`to-api-cachegroups` endpoint now contains a list of "fallbacks" in the output, and supports it in input, and so this endpoint is redundant.
+	The :ref:`to-api-cachegroups` and :ref:`to-api-cachegroups-id` endpoints now contain a list of "fallbacks" in the output, and support it in input, and so this endpoint is redundant.

 ``GET``
 =======